jettero/pandas-cli/README.md

 # I've had the idea to make this more than once

 I started making this like two years ago, but lost interest.
-Then I started making it again (see old/pd-thing).
-I didn't finish it, but I remembered I had the same idea before.
-Maybe by copying my new version into old/ I'll suddenly start working on this again? we'll see.
+Then I started making it again.
+I didn't finish the remake, but I remembered I had the same idea before and circled back to this.
+I'm not the first person to think of this or things like it ([SEE_ALSO](./SEE_ALSO.md)).

 My fresher energy ideas (although I still like the below) is that I really need a way to combine various input csvs column-wise or row-wise (or maybe horizontal